 3. How much will hosting cost me moving forwards?

 You may well be getting a free period of hosting, but it’s crucial to know when that runs out what you will be paying.
+Plus what it includes.
+You should never pay extra for SSL or backups, in this day and age this should be included.

 4. Will I be in control of the hosting account?